 Resolution

 REJECT.
 There is no conflict.
 A VHT STA is an HT STA with additional features and restrictions, some of which may affect operation with HT frames and elements defined in 802.11n.
 For example, the setting of the HT Capabilities element is constrained when operating as a VHT AP or VHT non-AP STA.
 Not transmtting PPDUs (including HT PPDUs) with RIFS is another such restriction.
 None of these restrictions affect interoperability with (non-VHT) HT STAs.
+A VHT STA is defined as a STA that transmits a VHT Capabilities element (see 8.4.2.160.1), i.e. it has nothing to do with the capabilities of the implementation.
+A (non-VHT) HT STA does not transmit this element and is thus not bound by requirements applicable to a VHT STA.

 Comment on RA field of CTS frame (MAC)